legendofmiracles/Themefox-Manager/README.md

     -Downloading and installing (currently only one firefox theme)

-    -Mac, GNU/Linux support and Windows support (exe will come out with the next release)
+    -Mac, GNU/Linux support and Windows support (exe will come out with the next release) -A flag for resetting the firefox themes and make firefox look normal

 Currently it runs on curl, so make sure you have that installed.